RdeLange/nomie-plugin-fast/README.md

 ## About the ⏲Nomie Fasting Plugin

-The Nomie Fasting Plugin will support your fast exercises by defining a preset of fasting cycles and (in the background) keep track of the progress of your current fasting.
+The Nomie Fasting Plugin will support your fasting exercises by defining a preset of fasting cycles and (in the background) keep track of the progress of your current fasting.
 You can choose to use one of the predefined fasting cycles or you can create your own.

-When your fasting caycle is completed the plugin can autmatically log your results (duration and mood) to the Nomie Trackables of your choice.
+When your fasting cycle is completed the plugin can autmatically log your results (duration and mood) to the Nomie Trackables of your choice.

 ## Installing the Plugin